Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 Here at Goodwood Flying School, we offer a range of courses and training, all of which are tailored to your requirements.
 We can take you from your first flight to advanced courses for the qualified pilot.

-The PPL is a licence of an internationally recognised standard and allows you to add more additional ratings than the LAPL.
-It requires a minimum of 45 hours of training.
-The PPL is a good place to start if you wish to advance to Commercial or more advanced flying than the LAPL allows.
-You can train for your PPL on the Cessna 172 or the Cub.
+The PPL is a licence of an internationally recognised standard and allows you to add more additional ratings than the NPPL.
+It requires a minimum of 40hours of training.
+The PPL is a good place to start if you wish to progress to Commercial or more advanced flying than the NPPL allows.
+You can train for your PPL on the Cessna 172 or the Piper Cub.

-The Light Aircraft Pilot’s Licence requires a minimum of 30 hours training, with less rigorous medical standards than the PPL.
-It is valid in th UK for aircraft up to 2,000kg and a maximum of 3 passengers.
-This is the ideal licence for the leisure pilot, but can easily be upgraded by undertaking additional training.
-You can train for your LAPL on the Cessna 172 or the Cub.
+The National Private Pilot Licence requires a minimum of 32 hours training, with less rigorous medical standards than the PPL.
+It is valid in the UK for aircraft up to 2,000kg and a maximum of 3 passengers.
+This is the ideal licence for the leisure pilot, but can easily be upgraded to a PPL by undertaking additional training.
+You can train for your NPPL on the Cessna 172 or the Piper Cub.

-We have a range of options for qualified pilots including flight instructor training so you can pass your knowledge onto others.
-Please view our courses below or alternatively selection additional training to see what else we offer.
+We offer a range of options for qualified pilots including flight instructor training so you can pass your skills and knowledge onto others.
+Please view our additional training courses below.

 The FIC will take you back to the exercises covered in your own PPL, and look at them in a fresh way as you learn how to impart your flying skills, knowledge and airmanship to the next generation of pilots.
 We can also teach the Class Rating Instructor (CRI) course.